jMac029/MeanderMate/README.md

 # MeanderMate
-11th Homework Assignment for UCI Coding Bootcamp - build a compatibility-based "FriendFinder" application using node and express
+a compatibility-based "FriendFinder" application using node and express

 ### Overview